jcolag/entropy-arbitrage/2024-09-19-first-duty.md

  > **LOCARNO**: Captain, sir.

-And you might recognize Locarno as [Robert Duncan McNeill](https://en.wikipedia.org/wiki/Robert_Duncan_McNeill) for his then-future role as the nearly identical but inexplicably not the same Tom Paris on **Voyager**.
+And you might recognize Locarno as {% wiki Robert_Duncan_McNeill|Robert Duncan McNeill|en %} for his then-future role as the nearly identical but inexplicably not the same Tom Paris on **Voyager**.
 Both characters will make fairly brief appearances on the aforementioned **Lower Decks**.

  > **WESLEY**: Captain, Mom, will you excuse us please?
 Nick and I have some things we need to talk about.